MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

 - Add the feed from a community, user, or the home page
 - Start a conversation with a topic or any type of Engage post
-- Interact with conversations (react, reply, mention and so on)
+- Interact with conversations (react, reply, mention, and so on)

   To learn more about this functionality, see [Use a Viva Engage web part in SharePoint](https://support.microsoft.com/en-us/office/use-a-viva-engage-web-part-in-sharepoint-a53cfa0c-3d09-42c8-a286-1038a81c59da?ui=en-us&rs=en-us&ad=us).

 ## Migrate Classic Highlights web parts to the Conversations web part

-Use this procedure to migrate all instances of the Classic Highlights web part, regardless of the type of feed you diplay (group, person, topic or home).
-The migration process doesn’t impact Viva Engage data in any way.
+Use this procedure to migrate all instances of the Classic Highlights web part, regardless of the type of feed you display (group, person, topic, or home).
+The migration process doesn’t affect Viva Engage data in any way.

 1. On the SharePoint modern page, select Edit at the top of the page.